Strategic Plan (2020 – 2025)

 7. Is the indicator an aggregate or disaggregate figure? (is it a sum of smaller parts or is it a part of a larger whole?
 Examples: If the indicator is a statewide figure, can it be broken down into region or parish?
 If the indicator represents one client group served by a program, can it be combined with indicators for other client groups in order to measure the total client population?)

-This indicator is the aggregate of all postsecondary awards conferred by Northwest Louisiana Technical Community College for the previous academic year.
+This indicator is the aggregate of all postsecondary awards conferred by Northwest Louisiana Technical College for the previous academic year.

 8. Who is responsible for data collection, analysis, and quality?

-Northwest Louisiana Technical Community Collegesubmits the Completer File data to the Board of Regents.
+Northwest Louisiana Technical Community College submits the Completer File data to the Board of Regents.
 The Board of Regents performs numerous edits and works with the campuses/systems to correct errors.
 When all campus submissions are complete, the Regents’ staff builds a master file for Completers.

 9. Does the indicator have limitations or weaknesses (e.g., limited geographical coverage, lack of precision or timeliness, or high cost to collect or analyze)?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?